ayoayco/web-component-base/README.md

 this.setAttribute('my-name','hello');
 ```

-Therefore, this will tell the browser that the UI needs a render if the attribute is one of the component's observed attributes we explicitly provided with `static properties = ['my-name']`;
+Therefore, this will tell the browser that the UI needs a render if the attribute is one of the component's observed attributes we explicitly provided with `static props`;

 > [!NOTE]
 > The `props` property of `WebComponent` works like `HTMLElement.dataset`, except `dataset` is only for attributes prefixed with `data-`.
 A camelCase counterpart using `props` will give read/write access to any attribute, with or without the `data-` prefix.